 During the show, a separate stand-up routine is performed by an established circuit comedian.
 For a number of years Marcus Brigstocke took this slot, delivering a 'left-wing liberal rant'.
 Some of the routines that Brigstocke has performed on the show have gone on to become very popular on the internet - for example, there have been many hits on YouTube for the comic's 2007 rant about religion

 Episodes of The Now Show are brought to a close with the audience question.
 Here, Punt and Dennis read out answers to a question they asked the audience before the show.
 Some of the audience write jokes, others tell an anecdote, whilst some treat it as a way of expressing their frustration.
-For example, to the question: "What three reasons would you give to people to holiday in England?", answers included:
+For example, to the question:

 - "English is widely speaked."